The World's Best

-The World's Best is an American reality talent competition television series.
-Produced by Mark Burnett and Mike Darnell, it features international performers being evaluated by three judges—Drew Barrymore, RuPaul and Faith Hill, and a panel called the Wall of the World that consists of 50 experts of entertainment.
-It premiered on CBS on February 3, 2019, following the conclusion of Super Bowl LIII.
-The series is hosted by James Corden.
+The World's Best is an American reality talent competition television series that aired on CBS.
+Created by Mark Burnett and Mike Darnell, and hosted by comedian James Corden, the series featured performers being evaluated by three judges and the "Wall of the World"—an international panel of 50 experts in various forms of entertainment.

+It premiered on CBS on February 3, 2019; its first and only season was won by Indian pianist Lydian Nadhaswaram.

 Production

 CBS ordered The World's Best in February 2018; CBS SVP of alternative programming Sharon Vuong credited Mark Burnett and Mike Darnell's experience in the reality genre, stating that they "understand how to create compelling competition and build enduring franchises", and that it would be a "unique, original format with global scale".
 Darnell felt that The World's Best was "the next new spin on a variety show", and defended comparisons to a competitor, NBC's America's Got Talent (which, in May, would announce an all-star spin-off series, America's Got Talent: The Champions) by emphasizing its "dramatic" scoring system and international focus as differentiating it from other talent competition series.

-In August 2019, CBS president of entertainment Kelly Kahl stated that the network had not yet decided whether The World's Best would be renewed for a second season.
-Kahl explained that the network "enjoyed the show creatively", but that they would "probably tweak the format a little" if renewed.
-However, on Apr 25, 2021, TVLine.com stated that the show would not be renewed for a second season.
+James Corden, then-host of CBS's The Late Late Show, would serve as host.